AnanthPrabhu/apjava/Algorithms-and-Recursion/binary-search.md

     int low = 0;
     int high = listNums.length-1;

+    //This change was made on 6/24/20 for Coursera Data Science

     // Start iterating over the array to search for our key while(low <= high)
     {